isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2074.md

 N.A. for non-SMEs

 ### Things to Note
-- Must be certified intrinsically safe (e.g. ATEX certified)
-- Contains an immersion separator as a filter
+- Auto self-adhesive labelling function
+- Parameter setting for different label sizes

+- Touchscreen display can be supported
+- Explosion proof can be supported
-- Training costs can be supported
+- Installation/simple training costs can be supported
+- Conveyer line/system (integration with pipe, cable and air supply linkage) can be supported

 ### Contact Information
 N.A.